Learn Estonian!

 Textbooks

-Everyone learns differently and if you're someone who prefers textbooks, either physical or digital, to apps or online courses, Estonian has an abdundance of options.
+Everyone learns differently and if you're someone who prefers textbooks, either physical or digital, to apps or online courses, Estonian has an abundance of options for language learners of all levels.

 • Colloquial Estonian by Christopher Moseley